philmcminn/new-paper/README.md

 If you _do_ want to fork the repository, then in the top-right hand corner of the main page for the repository, there should be a button named "Fork".
 Click this to fork the repository into your own space.
 The new repository will still be called "new-paper", which you will want to change.
+See the next section on how to do this.

 ## Naming Your Repository